Jack MConnell

 Cabinet appointments

-Shortly after being appointed McConnell began making appointments to his cabinet.
+Shortly after being appointed McConnell began making appointments to his cabinet and announced his cabinet appointments on 27 November 2001.
+He announced his junior ministers later on the same day.[39]
 Jim Wallace remained in the post of deputy first minister while Cathy Jamieson took over Mr McConnell's education brief and Wendy Alexander and Ross Finnie remained as ministers.
 Sam Galbraith and Angus MacKay stood down and Jackie Baillie, Sarah Boyack and Tom McCabe reshuffled out of government, while Susan Deacon was offered the post of social justice minister but refused the offer and moved to the backbenches.
-Cathy Jamieson, Mike Watson, Malcolm Chisholm, Iain Gray, Patricia Ferguson and Andy Kerr were all promoted to cabinet.[38]
+Cathy Jamieson, Mike Watson, Malcolm Chisholm, Iain Gray, Patricia Ferguson and Andy Kerr were all promoted to cabinet.[40]

 Sporting event bids

-In February 2002, Scotland joined forces with the Republic of Ireland in a bid to host the 2008 European Football Championship.[39]
-McConnell was initially unconvinced that it was worth spending around £100 million on the tournament,[40] but he later put his support behind the joint bid with the Irish.[41]
+In February 2002, Scotland joined forces with the Republic of Ireland in a bid to host the 2008 European Football Championship.[47]
+Whilst he was initially unconvinced that it was worth spending around £100 million on the tournament,[48] he later put his support behind the joint bid with the Republic of Ireland to host the tournament.[49]

 Sectarianism